Soaring Higher: How a Videographer Built His Future at SUU - SUU News

 Utah’s athletic department gave him a chance to work on their social media team.
 Pett thought it was a dream come true.
 It wasn’t.

 “I came from the University of Utah, where I’d always wanted to go growing up, but it just wasn’t the right fit for me.
-It was so big, so spread out.
-It was tough to get support because there’s so much going on.”
+It was so big, so spread out.”

 Creative differences and a decision to serve an LDS mission led Pett to leave the school.
 He went on his mission in Montana and returned looking for a new chance to get the camera rolling.

-Note: This story has been updated for clarity.